 Automatically segmenting a foreground object from the background in image data is a long-standing and important problem in computer graphics and vision.
-One common application is the use of segmentation in the context of image-based modeling, for example, computing geometry proxies, such as visual hulls, for image-based rendering, or limiting the search space and increasing reconstruction quality in multiview stereo techniques.
-However, producing such segmentations can be cumbersome and timeconsuming; typically, green-screens or other known backgrounds are used to facilitate the process, and manual correction is often required.
+One common application is the use of segmentation in the context of image-based modeling, e.g., computing geometry proxies, such as visual hulls, for image-based rendering, or limiting the search space and increasing reconstruction quality in multi-view stereo techniques.
+However, producing such segmentations can be cumbersome and time-consuming; typically, green-screens or other known backgrounds are used to facilitate the process, and manual correction is often required.
 In the case of cluttered scenes with no a priori knowledge about the background or the camera motion, segmenting images into fore- and background layers becomes very challenging.
-In this article, we show how densely captured video sequences of static objects can be efficiently segmented via a joint 2D-3D procedure that requires only a simple yet effective assumption about the depth distribution of the scene as input, and is otherwise fully automatic.
+In this paper, we show how densely captured video sequences of static objects can be efficiently segmented via a joint 2D-3D procedure that requires only a simple yet effective assumption about the depth distribution of the scene as input, and is otherwise fully automatic.

 Segmentation of a video sequence can be formulated as separating the pixels that belong to the foreground object from the pixels that belong to the background.
 Given a static foreground object, the 2D segmentation problem can be lifted into 3D, where it can be interpreted as the estimation of a 3D occupancy volume.
 Recently, a number of methods for computing a joint 2D-3D segmentation have been proposed (discussed in Section 2), which borrow ideas from correspondence-based 3D scene reconstruction techniques and combine them with color-based segmentation methods.
-However, when the input images are taken from rather sparsely sampled viewpoints, which is the case for most existing joint segmentation and 3D reconstruction techniques, the lack of coherence between the images due to (self-) occlusions and abrupt changes in parallax makes it difficult to reason about complex, detailed object shapes.
-To compensate for ambiguities in the required estimation of image correspondences and color models, these methods generally
+However, when the input images are taken from rather sparsely sampled viewpoints, which is the case for most existing joint segmentation and 3D reconstruction techniques, the lack of coherence between the images due to (self-) occlusions and abrupt changes in parallax make it difficult to reason about complex, detailed object shapes.
+To compensate for ambiguities in the required estimation of image correspondences and color models, these methods generally have to resort to complex global optimization procedures, which are difficult to scale to higher image- and 3D-resolution.